Rotator cuff tear

 - MRI (magnetic resonance imaging).

-- Arthrogram, a special type of x-ray or MRI done after a dye has been injected into the joint.
-This enables your doctor to see more detail.
+- Arthrogram - a special type of x-ray or MRI done after a dye has been injected into the joint.
+This enables your doctor to see the joint in more detail.

 These tests will enable your doctor to rule out other conditions and confirm that you have a rotator cuff tear.
 He or she may then refer you to an orthopaedic surgeon for treatment.